nageshkumar74/nextjsmusicplatform/README.md

-# 🎵 Next.js Music Platform
+# 🎵 Music Learning Platform – Next.js

-A modern and interactive **music learning platform** built with **Next.js** and **Aceternity UI**, focused on clean design, smooth animations, and engaging user experience.
+A modern and visually rich **music learning platform** built using **Next.js** and **Aceternity UI**, designed to deliver an engaging and interactive learning experience through elegant UI effects and smooth animations.

-This project demonstrates advanced front-end development skills, creative UI effects, and the ability to build visually rich web applications using modern technologies.
+This project focuses on strong UI/UX, clean layout, and responsive design inspired by modern music education platforms.

 ---